sheldor1510/spotifynder/team/m2/roles.md

 ## Satvi Naik - Documentation Lead
 - **Role**: Responsible for overseeing the organization and maintenance of all project documentation.
 Satvi ensures that all documents are up to date, well-organized, and accessible to team members.
 - **Top 3 Commits** :
-1. [Commit 1]():  Establish clear guidelines for writing and formatting documents, promoting best practices across the team.
+1. [Commit 1](https://github.com/sheldor1510/spotifynder/commit/4c57e0d9fc935d1b26097fc7e83a35c0f28a534f):  Establish clear guidelines for writing and formatting documents, promoting best practices across the team.
-2. [Commit 2]():  Schedule regular reviews of documentation to ensure all materials are current and reflect the latest project developments.
+2. [Commit 2](https://github.com/sheldor1510/spotifynder/commit/4c57e0d9fc935d1b26097fc7e83a35c0f28a534f):  Schedule regular reviews of documentation to ensure all materials are current and reflect the latest project developments.
-3. [Commit 3]():  Make sure all files are in the correct folder and done properly.
+3. [Commit 3](https://github.com/sheldor1510/spotifynder/commit/4c57e0d9fc935d1b26097fc7e83a35c0f28a534f):  Make sure all files are in the correct folder and done properly. s